ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

 ### Traceability Agent

-The Traceability Agent sends log information about APIs that have been discovered and published to Amplify Central.
+The Traceability Agent sends log information about APIs in API Gateway and publishes the events to Amplify Central.

 ## Pre-requisites